Candidate of Sciences: Former Soviet Union, Russia, Belarus

 In the USSR, at least three original scientific papers published and/or submitted are required for completion.
-At least one paper is required to appear in one of the journals listed by the Higher Assessment Commission (VAK) of the Russian Ministry of Science.
+At least one paper is required to appear in one of the journals listed by the Higher Attestation Commission (VAK) of the Ministry of Science and Higher Education.
 In Belarus, all three publications must be published in the journals listed by the VAK.

 In 1971, there were 249,200 scientists holding a Candidate degree.

 According to the official Guidelines for the Recognition of Russian Qualifications in Other Countries, in countries with a two-tier system of doctoral degrees, the degree of Candidate of Sciences should be considered to be equivalent to the first level of that nation's doctoral degree.
 In countries with only one doctoral degree, the degree of Candidate of Sciences should be considered an equivalent to this degree.

 Kazakhstan

 Kazakhstan previously followed the Soviet two-tier academic degree system which included the Candidate of Sciences (ғылым кандидаты) and Doctor of Sciences (ғылым докторы), awarded and recognized by the Higher Attestation Commission under the Ministry of Education and Science of Kazakhstan (VAK RK).
 Following the country's accession to the Bologna Process in 2010, Kazakhstan transitioned to the terminal degree system, formally abolishing the Candidate of Sciences degree in 2011 through Order No. 127 by the Minister of Education and Science: On Approval of the Rules for Awarding Degrees.
 The new system now recognizes Doctor of Philosophy (доктор) and Doctor of Profile degrees, aligning with international standards.

 Although the Candidate of Sciences degree is no longer awarded, individuals who hold this qualification may still receive recognition for their academic accomplishments in Kazakhstan, depending on the field and institution.